 The Techniques

-Meringue - beating fresh egg whites with granulated sugar - is the base for macaron shells.
+Meringue, or beating fresh egg whites with granulated sugar, is the base for macaron shells.
 Whipping up a stable meringue that makes firm peaks off the ends of the beater paddles is the most important step.
-Several techniques exist for making meringue, but a French, or common, meringue is the most approachable.

 Equipment